ValueCell-ai/valuecell/README.md

 Configure your preferred model providers by editing the ⁠`.env` file:

 - **Primary Support**: [OpenRouter](https://openrouter.ai) - Currently the main supported provider for most agents
 - **TradingAgents** requires the use of Memory.
-If you are using OpenRouter as your API key, you will also need to configure the Embedding model parameters (since OpenRouter does not support Embedding models).
-You can refer to the TradingAgents/.env.example file and copy its configuration into the .env file located in the root directory.
+If you use OpenRouter as API key, configuring the Embedding model parameters will be needed (since OpenRouter does not support Embedding models).
+Please refer to the TradingAgents/.env.example file and copy its configuration into the .env file located in the root directory.

-Choose your preferred models and providers based on your requirements and usage patterns.
+Choose your preferred models and providers based on your requirements and preferences.

 ## Running the Application